antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

       + next we find all entity ID's that are associated with the same attribute value,

-      + next we find value of normalization descriptive statistic using the time series that correspond to the variable $\text{var}$ and the entity ID's found in the previous step.
+      + next we find value of normalization descriptive statistic using the time series that correspond to the variable $var$ and the entity ID's found in the previous step.

-   + Normalization with scope "variable" means that the descriptive statistic is derived from the values of all time series corresponding to $\text{var}$.
+   + Normalization with scope "variable" means that the descriptive statistic is derived from the values of all time series corresponding to $var$.

 Note that the scope "entity" is the most granular, and the scope "variable" is the coarsest.